Wednesday 04/13/22

 - The great commandment – 28-34

-- Jesus destroys a distortion of Messiah and warns against the “experts of the law” – 35-40
+- Jesus destroys a distorted idea regarding “the Messiah” and warns against the “experts of the law” – 35-40

 - The widow’s offering – 41-44